jzitnik-dev/mounter/CONFIGURATION.md

 So all of the drives that I mount in my Linux machine is owned by my user.

+Keep in mind that not all filesystems support setting uid and gid.

 ### logging.program

 What should be used for messages and logging.